04 Jul Conservatory Roof Conversions In The Dublin Area

 In most cases yes!

 First and foremost if a conservatory is to be converted into a sunroom then the conservatory roof must, in its entirety, be removed and replaced with a much more substantial structure.
 And adding a new structure is only feasible if the windows and walls underneath have sufficient strength to carry the additional weight.
 So where does the confusion arise with all the different claims from different companies?
-Peter Clarke of Conservatory Designs explains some of these issues and offers food for thought.
+Here is some food for thought.

 Conservatory Roof Conversions Dublin